 Net Carbs: 1.4 grams

 Next time you head to the grocery store, keep your eye out for a bag of these low-calorie noodles.
 Healthline explains that shirataki noodles are made “from the root of the konjac plant.”
 They have a high water content yet are very low in calories and carbohydrates.
 The texture is very soft.
 However, the mild taste pairs well with any flavor you’re craving.
-Swap out spaghetti for this keto friendly pasta swap in all of your favorite recipes.
+Swap out spaghetti for this low-carb pasta swap in all of your favorite healthy recipes.

 *All calories and net carb data is derived from the United States Department of Agriculture (USDA).
 Information is based on a one cup serving.